kenwals/Wildlife-Rescue/README.md

         https://wildlife-incidents.com/
         http://irishwildlifematters.ie/animals/
 - images are sourced from here https://diygarden.co.uk/wildlife/rescue-guide/
-- The foundation of this site is sourced from Code Institute Educational material - Tim's Task Manager project.
+- The foundation of this site is sourced from Code Institute Educational material - Tim Nelson's Task Manager project.